Jcbnunez/uvm-fqr/Lectures/Lect3_Null_models.md

 ### :crystal_ball: Thus, our null, higly idealized, model would predict no change in allele frequencies ever in the population.

-## Case 2: (di)Ploidy
+## Case 2: Diploidy + sexual reproduction
 Lets say, we pose the same question as we did above, yet we now add an element of complexity.
-We add the **diploid** condition (i.e., $2N$).
+We add the **diploid** condition (i.e., $2N$) that emanates from sexual reproduction.
 This means that each individual in the population now carries 2 copies of gene $\alpha$... and the complexity is that these genes may carry any allele.
 As such individuals may now be found carrying either $AA$, $aa$, $Aa$ or $aA$ combination of alleles!
 We often call these combination of alleles, "a genotype".

 #### Opening the can of worms :bug: ....Now we must be able to predict, not just the allele frequency, but also the genotype frequency over time.
 Lets do it!